• Skip to primary navigation

 If you’re struggling with confidence, find an easy win.
 The more work you have to get done, and the more daunting it is, the more beneficial that first easy win becomes.

-When I went full-time with my writing again after my son was born, I spent the first two weeks sending out queries to publications that had, so far, seemed out of my league.
+When I went full time with my writing again after my son was born, I spent the first two weeks sending out queries to publications that had, so far, seemed out of my league.
 I pitched several magazines that pay $2 a word or more; I even queried an editor who assigns at $3 a word.
-Two weeks later, I had heard back from none of those publications (not even rejections), which while completely normal and expected, can make a writer feel defeated.
+Two weeks later, I had heard from none of those publications (not even with rejections), which, while completely normal and expected, can make a writer feel defeated.

 When I told my husband that I was all but ready to give up, he said something that every writer should tape up on the wall.